 Infrastructure works are likely to cause disruptions in traffic flows.
-In case of major disturbances procedures related to Temporary Capacity Restrictions will apply, as described in this CID Book in Chapter 4 List of Measures and in CID Book 4 Procedures for Capacity and Traffic Management.
-With regard to bottlenecks, in addition to the information provided in this CID Book in Chapter 2.4 Bottlenecks, Amber RFC will perform a dedicated study to address bottlenecks of administrative, operational and infrastructural nature.
-Particular attention will be given to cross-border areas, capacity and line standard.
-Potential measures will be identified for infrastructure and operational improvements for more efficient rail freight operations on the corridor.
-The study will help the Member States and the IMs to prioritize key infrastructural and capacity projects, which constitute bottleneck removal actions.
+In case of major disturbances procedures related to Temporary Capacity Restrictions will apply, as described in this Annex in Chapter 4 List of Measures and in CID Section 4 Procedures for Capacity and Traffic Management.
+With regard to bottlenecks, in addition to the information provided in this Annex in Chapter 2.4 Bottlenecks, RFC Amber performed a dedicated study to address bottlenecks of administrative, operational and infrastructural nature.
+Particular attention was given to cross-border areas, capacity and line standard.
+Potential measures were identified for infrastructure and operational improvements for more efficient rail freight operations on the corridor.
+The studywill help the Member States and the Ims to prioritize key infrastructural and capacity projects, which constitute bottleneck removal actions.

-6.1.2 Plans for removal of bottlenecks
+6.1.3 Plans for removal of bottlenecks

-As it is referred to in chapter 2.5.2 and chapter 6.4, Amber RFC has received a grant from the European Commission under the Program Support Action for the action entitled Establishment and development of the "Amber" rail freight corridor with the action number 2016-PSA-RFC11, mainly aiming to support the set-up and further development of the corridor according to Regulation (EU) No 913/2010.
+As it is referred to in chapter 2.5.2 and chapter 6.4, RFC Amber has received a grant from the European Commission under the Program Support Action for the action entitled Establishment and development of the "Amber" rail freight corridor with the action number 2016-PSA-RFC11, mainly aiming to support the set-up and further development of the corridor according to RFC Regulation.

-A comprehensive "Study on bottlenecks along RFC Amber No.11" is being elaborated too within the frame of the action.
+A comprehensive "Study on bottlenecks along RFC Amber No.11" has been elaborated too within the frame of the action.
 This activity is expected to give an in-depth understanding of the compliance of the corridor infrastructure with TEN-T minimum requirements, TSI line performance parameters, bottlenecks in terms of capacity and line standard, and potential measures for infrastructure and operational improvements for efficient rail freight operations along the corridor.

-The main goal with such study will be to demonstrate the importance of the elimination of these bottlenecks towards the decision makers.
+The main goal with such study is to demonstrate the importance of the elimination of these bottlenecks towards the decision makers.
 The earlier the bottlenecks are eliminated, the sooner the competitiveness of rail vis-á-vis road raises.
-The study will be ready latest by end of 2020.
+The study is available on https://rfc-amber.eu/downloads/grp/other_public_documents.

-6.1.2.1 Bottlenecks on Polish section
+6.1.3.1 Bottlenecks on Polish section

-Suggestions How to Re emove Bottlenecks Member State Line Section Bottleneck Reasons Project Name and Description End Date Costs in mil. of Euro (1€=4,212 PLN March 2018) Financial Sources Poland Muszyna (G.P.) - Muszyna Muszyna (G.P.) - Muszyna one track line, low axle load, low max train lenght, low speed Project: "Works on rail line no. 96 on section Tarnów - Muszyna".
-Project improve actually parameters.
-2023 71,226 Natonal founds Poland Muszyna - Nowy Sącz Muszyna - Nowy Sącz one track line, low axle load, low max train lenght, low speed Project: "Works on rail line no. 96 on section Tarnów - Muszyna".
-Project improve actually parameters.
-2023 71,226 Natonal founds Poland Nowy Sącz - Tarnów Nowy Sącz - Tarnów section with one track, low axle load, low max train lenght, low speed Project: "Works on rail line no. 96 on section Tarnów - Muszyna".
-Project improve actually parameters.
-2023 71,226 Natonal founds Poland Podłęże - Podłęże R 201 Podłęże - Podłęże R 201 low max train lenght Project "Works on the railway line No. 95 on the section Kraków Mydlniki - Podłęże with interchanges" Project improve technical condition.
-2018 14,079 Natonal founds Poland Podłęże - Podłęże R 101 Podłęże - Podłęże R 101 low max train lenght Project possibly after 2020 - - - Poland Podłęże R 101 - Podłęże R 201 Podłęże R 101 - Podłęże R 201 low max train lenght Project: "Work on the E 30 railway line on the Kraków Główny Towarowy - Rudzice section and the addition of the agglomeration line tracks" Projects aim to improve parameters to TEN-T requirements.
-2020 247, 697 CEF Poland Podłęże R 201 - Raciborowice Podłęże R 201 - Raciborowice low axle load, low max train lenght, low speed Project "Works on the railway line No. 95 on the section Kraków Mydlniki - Podłęże with interchanges" Project improve technical condition.
-2018 14,079 Natonal founds Poland Raciborowice - Tunel Raciborowice - Tunel low max train lenght, low speed Project possibly after 2020 - - -
+Member Suggestions How to Remove Bottlenecks State Line Section Bottleneck Reasons Project Name and Description End Date Costs in mil. of Euro (1€=4,50PLN May 2021) Financial Sources Poland Muszyna (G.P.) - Muszyna Muszyna (G.P.) - Muszyna one track line, low axle load, low max train lenght, low speed Project: "Work on the railway lines no. 96, 105 Tarnów - Leluchów/Krynica" The implementation of the comprehensive investment potentially 2030 300 ERDF 2021-2027 or Poland Muszyna - Nowy Sącz Muszyna - Nowy Sącz one track line, low axle load, low max train lenght, low speed project depends on the availability of funds.
+Cohesion Fund 2021-2027 Poland Nowy Sącz - Tarnów Nowy Sącz - Tarnów section with one track, low axle load, low max train lenght, low speed Poland Podłęże - PodłężeR 201 Podłęże - Podłęże R 201 low max train lenght Project: Adaptation of the Krakow railway junction to the parameters of the TEN-T core network potentially 2030 155,6 CEF 2021-2027 Poland Podłęże - PodłężeR 101 Podłęże - Podłęże R 101 low max train lenght Poland Podłęże R 101 - Podłęże R 201 Podłęże R 101 - Podłęże R 201 low max train lenght Poland Podłęże R 201 - Raciborowice Podłęże R 201 - Raciborowice low axle load, low max train lenght, low speed Poland Raciborowice - Tunel Raciborowice - Tunel low max train lenght, low speed